uliwitness/classic-finder-app/README.md

 # Classic Mac Finder
-> Everything you loved about navigating files on your Macintosh Performa, Quadra, Power Macintosh and LC.
+> Everything you loved about navigating files on your Macintosh Performa, Quadra, Power Macintosh or LC.

 This project aims to be a functional re-creation of the classic Mac OS Finder.
 Now you can experience a pixel-for-pixel clone of the original Macintosh Finder